int128/kubelogin/README.md

 ```
 Options:
       --kubeconfig string              Path to the kubeconfig file (default "~/.kube/config")
       --context string                 The name of the kubeconfig context to use
       --user string                    The name of the kubeconfig user to use.
 Prior to --context
       --listen-port int                Port used by kubelogin to bind its local server (default 8000)
       --skip-open-browser              If true, it does not open the browser on authentication
+      --certificate-authority string   Path to a cert file for the certificate authority
       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
   -v, --v int                          If set to 1 or greater, it shows debug log

   As well as you can set the following environment variables:
       $KUBECONFIG